jdi-docs/jdi-light/source/includes/_tutorial.md

 Now we can write our tests <br/>
 _Note: we don't need to write any other code except test scenarios.
 Already written UI Objects is enough_<br/>
 _Note: In order to be sure that before each test user **logged out** and **Login form is opened** we can add this as States in **@BeforeMethod**_<br/>
+<a href="https://github.com/jdi-tutorials/02-jdi-light-forms-elements" target="_blank">See this example in LoginExample.java on Github</a>

 ### Failed Login Form tests with Data Provider